 In the highly complex world of manufacturing, planning is the fundamental basis for successful processes.
-Rough planning and detailed planning are two indispensable tools that control the execution of production orders.
+Rough planning and detailed scheduling are two indispensable tools that control the execution of production orders.
 But what are the differences between these two planning mechanisms and how can production managers ensure that they get the most out of their resources?
 Here we will look at this topic in more detail.

 Rough planning in production